Many birds stand on one leg when resting on the ground (Clark 1973, Stiefel 1979).

 Conclusions

-Some birds like ducks, geese, and pigeons stand or sleep on one leg without having
+Most birds stand or sleep on one leg without having specializations in their legs.

-specializations in their legs.
-The leg is positioned in such a way that the body
+The leg is positioned in such a way that the body is well balanced without much additional

-is well balanced without much additional muscle activity.
+muscle activity.
 Most long-

 A useful function of standing on one foot with hiding the non-